East African Essentials Packing Guide

 - Relax, you can buy toilet paper here.
 Know that most daily use items are widely available in towns and cities.

 - Mosquito nets are found in almost all hotels, hostels, and home stays.
 If not, they’re super easy and cheap to buy here.

-- Don’t bring any camouflage clothing.
+- Do not wear camouflage clothing in Uganda.
 That’s only for police and military.

 - East Africa is not all about project work and wildlife safari.
 You’ll end up in a night club at some point.
 Plan to still look cute!

 Okay, enough said.
-Here’s our guide, which includes everything you need to bring for a month or 6 in East Africa.
+Here’s our East Africa essentials packing guide, which includes everything you need to bring for a month or 6!

-Put these all in one file.
-They’ll stay together and you’ll always know where they are.
+There’s a lot of paperwork involved in East African travel.
+Put it all in one file.
+It’ll stay together and you’ll always know everything is.

 - Emergency contact information, including whom to call in case of emergency.

 - A list of all medications you’re taking, including malaria prophylaxis, any allergies/pre-existing conditions, and dietary restrictions.

 - Travel and medical insurance information.
 Don’t have insurance yet?
 Read our travel insurance buying guide and buy an appropriate policy.